Contemporary Analysis Of Marxism

 Capitalism permit for the individual to decide the profit margin resulting from the sale of private property in a free market, which was a source of extreme criticism from Marx.
 Marx's labor theory of value, a foundation stone of Marxian economics and the basis for his criticism of capitalism, equated the value of a product to the number of labor hours needed to produce it.
 Therefore profits could only be taken by exploiting the working class.
 In Marx's vision for a communist state all profits from the previous rule are applied to public purposes and the surplus from production is distributed equally.

-Comparison of Marxism & Communism
+of Marxism

 Communism